 What are functional orthodontic appliances?

-Functional appliances can be categorized under fixed, removable or even both because of changes in designs is some of these devices.
-Functional appliances are designed in a way to use muscles and soft tissues to cause skeletal changes and modify jaw growth.
-Tooth and jaw movement will occur after these muscle and soft tissue pressures.
+Functional appliances can be categorized as fixed, removable or both because of changes in designs is some of these devices.
+Functional appliances are designed to use muscles and soft tissues to cause skeletal changes and modify jaw growth.
+As a result, tooth and jaw movement will occur after these muscle and soft tissue pressures.
 Functional appliances are mainly used in adolescence age to treat dental and jaw problems.

 Common functional orthodontic appliances: